atakanaltok/awesome-useful-websites/README.md

 * http://www.commercialtunage.com/ - Find out the songs in commercials
 * http://incompetech.com/ - Collection of royalty-free music
 * https://www.incredibox.com/ - Music app that lets you create your own music with the help of a merry crew of beatboxers
+* https://www.pretzel.rocks/ - Stream-safe music for Twitch and YouTube